14islands/r3f-scroll-rig/docs/api.md

 - it **does not** use JS to move the content using transforms
 - we can use `position: sticky` etc 👌
-- the component sets `pointer-events: none` on the immediate child while scrolling to avoid jank caused by hover states
+- the component sets `pointer-events: none` on the immediate child while scrolling to avoid jank caused by hover states (optional)
 - the R3F event loop is used to animate scroll
 - `SmoothScrollbar` uses `@studio-freight/lenis` internally.
 Make sure to read through their section on [considerations](https://github.com/studio-freight/lenis#considerations) when adding `SmoothScrollbar` to your project.